kracr/owl2bench/README.md

 java -jar OWL2Bench.jar 100 950 RL

 We are also providing the code (if user wants to change the configurations/density of each node).
 User can change the min-max variables in ConfigFile.java and executing Generator.java (with arguments <Number of Universities> <Seed> <Required OWL 2 Profile>)

+Note: The output files are stored in files "OWL2"+ profile + "-" + univNum + "-output.owl" . eg. OWL2DL-1-output.owl.
+In case File Not Found exception, please create owl files of type OWL2DL-1-output.owl in the same folder.